Skip to main content

 The information above reflects the currently intended course structure and module details.
 Updates may be made on an annual basis and revised details will be published through Programme Specifications ahead of each academic year.
 The regulations governing this course are available on our website.
 If we have insufficient numbers of students interested in an optional module, this may not be offered.

-If you're offered a place on a teacher training course, it's recommended that you spend time in a school in your chosen age phase to familiarise yourselves with the demands and expectations of teaching.
+If you are offered a place on a teaching training course, we recommend you arrange to get experience in a school with children of relevant age.
+This way, you'll begin to become familiar with the demands and expectations of teaching.

 All non-UK applicants must meet our English language requirement, which is Academic IELTS of 6.5 overall, with no element below 6.0.
 Make sure you read our full guidance about English language requirements, which includes details of other qualifications we consider.